 Each product serves a different function and role due to its capability and visibility.

 - Email Security provides email detection, blocking, and filtering.
 An example of this would be Proofpoint.

 - Endpoint Security provides endpoint detection and response (EDR), host-based forensics, and containment.
 An example of this would be Falcon/HX.

 - Network Security provides network detection and response (NDR), scoping, and ML-based behavioral analysis.
-LiveAction’s ThreatEye NV is the solution to meet these needs.
+LiveAction’s ThreatEye is the solution to meet these needs.

 In the case of the Follina exploit, a workflow with the suggested stack of technologies would look like this: